brucechanglongxu/advancedalgorithms/transformer/selfattention.md

 One of the key differences between encoder-decoder and decoder-only architectures is that the former allows for _bidirectional attention_ [^3] (in the encoder), but decoder-only models are restricted to causal (left-to-right) attention.

+### Encoder-only Architectures

+These Transformer blocks read the entire input sequence and transform it into an output sequence of the same length (or into some pooled representation).
+The input (e.g. a sentence) is typically prepended with a special token like `[CLS]` for classification tasks and segmented with `[SEP]` if needed.
+All tokens are passed through $$N$$ encoder layers.
+Each encoder layer has self-atention that is _bidirectional_ (no mask, so each token attends to all others, left and right).
+Therefore, the output representations are rich with context from both past and future tokens relative to each position.

 ## (Multi-Head) Self-Attention

 $$A(Q, K, V) = s(\frac{QK^T}{\sqrt{d_k}}) \cdot V$$